fkie-cad/squid/wiki/README.md

 Please note, that you also need to compile all of the targets dependencies to RISC-V.

 ## Loading the binary
-Once you have compiled the binary and all it's dependencies, the next step is to create the so-called "process image".
+Once you have compiled the binary and all it's dependencies to RISC-V, the next step is to create the so-called "process image".
-The process image is the result of ELF-loading the fuzz target, i.e. locating its dependencies, resolving symbol imports, etc.
+The process image is the result of ELF-loading the fuzz target and lifting all functions into an IR.
+All dependencies of the program are collected, symbol imports are being resolved and all pointers are "symbolized" in a manner similar to [RetroWrite](https://github.com/HexHive/RetroWrite).
-This creates an in-memory data structure that contains all the code and data of the ELF files and makes them available for you to inspect / modify.
+This creates an in-memory data structure that makes all functions and global variables of the loaded ELF files available for inspection and modification.
+Because of the symbolization we can freely modify everything without having to worry about invalidating pointers or offsets.

 Load your binary like so:
 ```rs